top of page

 Search

-We were four days out of St. Marteen on a 55' catamaran heading to the Azores, and then Portugal.
-Other than the owner, none of the 4 crew had been aboard before, and we had not sailed together before.
-It was nighttime, and we had the screacher up in about 18 knots of wind on the beam and making about 12-14 knots.
+We were four days out of St. Marteen on a 55' catamaran heading to Portugal with a stopover in the Azores.
+It was nighttime, and we had the screecher up in about 18 knots of wind on the beam and eating up distance at 12-14 knots.
+Of the five aboard, only the owner had been aboard before.
 The seas were a little choppy, but we were under control and moving well.
 At the end of my watch, I went below and hoped I would be able to get some sleep.
-As usual when I'm out on bluewater ocean, I brought my PFD and tether to bed with me.
-The standing orders on the boat were that all hands had to wear a PFD on deck at all times, and we had to be tethered to the jacklines anytime we left the cockpit.
+As usual whenever I'm out on bluewater, I brought my PFD and tether to bed.
+I recommend this as an Offshore Best Practice for all.
+You never know when there will be an "All Hands on Deck!" call.
+And this was one of those times.

 At around 2am, I felt the boat lurch violently and heard a commotion on deck.
-I grabbed the PFD and ran aft and up into the cockpit.
-I could see that the screacher was in the water like a giant sea-anchor and under a tremendous strain as the huge mainsail was still trying to propel us forward.
+I grabbed the PFD, and ran aft and up into the cockpit.
+I could see that the screecher was in the water like a giant sea-anchor and under a tremendous strain as the huge mainsail was still trying to propel us forward.
 Later, we found that the halyard clutch had caused the halyard to fail, but we had bigger issues before we could spend time analyzing what had happened.
-When I went forward to the bow, however, i realized that we were in a potentially lethal situation.
+When I went forward to the bow, however, I realized situation was potentially lethal.
+But not lethal yet.

-I called aft to stop the boat as fast as possible and that the immediate issue was not the spinnaker in the water but the sprit swinging away like a shiny wrecking ball.
+I called aft to stop the boat as fast as possible, and explained that the immediate issue was not the spinnaker in the water but the sprit swinging back and forth like a shiny wrecking ball.
 My heart was racing, but I have learned that panic never helps solve the situation causing the panic.
 Adrenalin helps, sometimes a lot, but panic just makes things worse.
+And panic is catchy.
 One of the crew, Derya - a Turkish licensed mariner and highly experienced - came forward and we devised a way to get a line around the sprit and winch it aboard over the trampoline.
 With that accomplished, we could turn our collective attention to the submerged sail.
 It took all five of us over an hour to free the sail from under the boat (fortunately we were able to do this without going over the side.)
 Surprisingly, there was barely any damage to the sail.
-A feew days later after the sail was thoroughly dried, I was able to patch it with the sail repair materials I made sure were on board for the 4,000 mile passage.
+A few days later after the sail was thoroughly dried, I was able to patch it with the sail repair materials we had loaded on board in preparation for the for the 4,000 mile transatlantic.

 After the crisis was over, and the adrenaline had worn off, I reflected on my own reactions and the reactions of the crew.
 Nobody lost their shit.
 We communicated well, coordinated well, formed a plan and executed it.
-Nothing was really damaged other than the sprit, nobody was hurt, and if anything, the crisis really forged us into a tight crew.
+Nothing was really damaged other than the sprit, nobody was hurt, and if anything, the situation had really forged us into a tight-knit crew.
 We had more confidence because of the problem, not less.

 Through the miracle of Starlink, I was able to research welders in Horta (our first destination in the Azores), send him pictures and measurements, and two days after we landed in Horta the sprit was back on and better than new.
 (We had him add some reinforcements.)